mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-users.md

 :::info
 The Users section is especially intended to help Company Owners have an immediate view of all users with access to their Company and how they have acquired it: if a user has an assigned Company role, it means they have direct access to the Company thanks to an individual binding.
-This table, however, also shows the groups each user is a member of, meaning that even if no Company role is assigned, the user has access to the Company thanks to the role assigned to those groups.
+This table, however, also shows the groups each user is a member of, meaning that even if no Company role is assigned, the user has access to the Company thanks to those groups membership.
 :::

 ![Users portal](./img/manage-users/users-portal.png)

 ### Adding a User

 A Company Owner can add a new user by pressing the *Add user* button in the Users section.
-The User invitation process will require the invited user email to be provided.
+The user invitation process will require the invited user email to be provided.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>